On the Relation between Sensitivity and Accuracy in In-context Learning

 \subsection{Findings}

-\paragraph{Sensitivity is underestimated with label bias.} According to Table~\ref{tab:sensitivity}, we first observe that among the three perturbation sets, ICL is most sensitive to human instruction perturbations (in which case the perturbations cause the label predicted by the LM to change in 31.2\% of the times).
-Human instruction perturbations often change the semantics of the original instruction, such as perturbing ``\textit{Is this product review positive?}'' to ``\textit{Based on this review, would the user recommend this product?}''.
+\paragraph{Sensitivity is underestimated due to label bias.} We report raw and adjusted sensitivity with respect to each perturbation set in Figure~\ref{fig:sensitivity}.
+We observe on both models and all three perturbation sets that ICL becomes more sensitive when label bias is mitigated.
+After prototypical calibration, the adjusted sensitivity is $\mathbf{99.0\%}$ higher.
+Therefore, we argue that the true sensitivity may have been significantly underestimated if label bias is not mitigated.

-ICL is more sensitive when decision boundary adjustment methods are applied.
-After prototypical calibration, the sensitivity is higher by \textbf{37.8\%} on human instruction perturbations, \textbf{156.2\%} on automatic instruction perturbations, and \textbf{71.2\%} on example ordering perturbations.
-Hence, prior work may have significantly underestimated the true ICL sensitivity if label bias is not addressed beforehand.
+Among the three perturbation sets, ICL is most sensitive to human instruction perturbations: the perturbations cause the predicted label to change 43\% of the time on \textsc{GPT-J-6B} and 50\% of the time on \textsc{GPT-Neo-2.7B} (after mitigating label bias).
+This may be caused by the semantic difference in various human instructions for the same task, such as changing ``\textit{Is this product review positive?}'' to ``\textit{Based on this review, would the user recommend this product?}''.

-\paragraph{Sensitivity is negatively correlated to Accuracy.} Table~\ref{tab:sensitivity-corr} reports the correlation between the sensitivity and accuracy of ICL predictions.
-Results verify that a sensitive ICL prediction is likely to be incorrect, as sensitivity correlates negatively with accuracy on all tasks and perturbation sets.
-The correlation is strongest for sensitivity with respect to human instruction perturbations ($\mathbf{-0.422}$ when PC is applied), since human instruction perturbations are the most diverse ones.
+\paragraph{Sensitivity is negatively correlated to accuracy.} After mitigating label bias, we measure the Pearson correlation coefficient between sensitivity and accuracy (Table~\ref{tab:sensitivity-corr}).
+We observe a significant negative correlation between sensitivity (with respect to all perturbation sets) and accuracy across datasets.
+The correlation is strongest for human instruction perturbations ($\mathbf{-0.39}$ on both models).